SisyphianLiger/TheCProgrammingLanguageSolutions/README.md

 the char without extra spaces, but not getting rid of all spaces.

 ## 1.10 Copy its input output replaceing tab backspace with \\t and \\b
+This one is a bit tricky as the OS of mac takes care of the backspace tab, from research online I can confirm that this solution is valid, and that if this file needed to read a text file with backspaces then they would be replaced.

+Just like the previous answers we check each char in the text for three possible answers, tab/backspace/forwardslash, and if we find them we replace them with their actual char representation.
+A tricky thing to note is that this means we must putchar the \ followed by the b/t// to show the user the replacement.

+## 1.11 Testing for the word count program
+In order to properly assess this bare bones file, we would need to find scenarious, where the newline character would not be read correctly.
+One idea for testing would be to read a Hello\nworld in text to see if it would be counted or not, another possible test case would be to see if multiple blank new lines are handled correctly.

+## 1.12 Write a program that prints its input one word per line
+This was quite a simple program, given that the only time we need to go down is, when there is a " ", an tab, or a new line, we can use a if else chain to make it such that if we find those three breaks between words then we print a blank line, and else we print the char.